How to buy solar panels How to buy solar water heating panels

 Solar water heating and the RHI

-A more generous incentive is expected when the government introduces the Renewable Heat Incentive scheme, which could be similar to the feed-in tariff scheme for solar PV and pay consumers for generating 'low carbon' heat.
+A new incentive, the Renewable Heat Incentive, is a government scheme a bit similar to the feed-in tariff scheme for solar PV.
+It pays consumers for generating 'low carbon' heat.

 We recommend that you first make sure your home is as energy-efficient as possible, then think about which types of renewable energy technology – including solar panels – might suit you.

 You can use the Energy Saving Trust's home energy generation selector tool to see which types of renewable energy might be appropriate for your home.

 Video: Which? investigation into solar water heating sales

 In 2010 we went undercover to investigate solar water heating companies and posed as householders wanting to buy a system.
 In our probe, 10 out of 14 companies exaggerated the potential savings.

 Here's a clip from our undercover video of the Ideal Solar Energy salesman in action.
 Identities have been disguised to protect our researcher.